15 Bio-optical Conditions

 1

-Figure 16.9-i. \(PAR\) at depth comparisons for sites Kwinana_Shelf, Mullaloo_Beach and Validation.
+Figure 15.9-i. \(PAR\) at depth comparisons for sites Kwinana_Shelf, Mullaloo_Beach and Validation.

 2

-Figure 16.9-ii.
+Figure 15.9-ii.
 PAR at depth comparisons for sites East_Garden Island, Freshwater_Bay and Mangles_Bay.

 4

-Figure 16.9-iv.
+Figure 15.9-iv.
 PAR at depth comparisons for site West_Rottnest.

 15.4.5 Spectral Irradiance Comparisons

-If we ignore the very turbid Freshwater Bay site, then the agreement of CSIEM with EcoLight is excellent for Figure 16.11-i, clear sky at 12:00 pm and for 1 m depth.
-For the other days and times, spectra are in very good agreement.
+Excluding the turbid Freshwater Bay site, the agreement between CSIEM and EcoLight is excellent under clear-sky conditions at noon (Figure 15.11-i) and at 1 m depth.
+Across the remaining times and conditions, the spectra are in very good agreement.

-For the Freshwater Bay site, the downwelling irradiance spectra for CSIEM and Ecolight display distinct differences in overall intensity.
-For all times, the Ecolight modelled spectral irradiance is less than the CSIEM modelled irradiance.
-These results are the same as portrayed earlier in PAR depth profiles and for the daily integrated energy FLUX.
+At the Freshwater Bay site, the downwelling irradiance spectra from CSIEM and EcoLight show distinct differences in overall intensity, with EcoLight consistently predicting lower spectral irradiance than CSIEM.
+This is consistent with the differences noted in the PAR depth profiles and daily integrated energy flux (Figure 15.10).

 1

-Figure 16.11-i.
+Figure 15.11-i.
 January 5, 2023 at noon (clear sky), spectral irradiances from EcoLight and CSIEM interpolated to 1m and 5m depths for the nine comparison sites.

 2

-Figure 16.11-ii.
+Figure 15.11-ii.
 January 6, 2023 at noon (cloudy conditions), spectral irradiances from EcoLight and CSIEM interpolated to 1m and 5m depths for the nine comparison sites.

 15.4.6 Assessment of light dynamics